stevemac321/RemoteSignalProcessor/README.md

 5. **View Analysis Results**:

-   The terminal-based UI displays real-time voltage sample values and matrix operations (in development).
+   The terminal-based UI displays real-time voltage sample values and matrix operations (addition, subtraction, multiplication).
+Each operation is validated, and the results are shown in the interface.

+   - Validation logs can be found in `matrix_validation.txt` after each run, which records the comparison between the computed results and the expected results.

 ### Prerequisites